ave9858/mvs-dump/README.md

 ```
 ## Use

 Normal use requires the user to be a Visual Studio subscriber with access to relevant subscriber benefits.
-The user is authorized with Microsoft using a genuine authentication cookie.
+The user is authorized with Microsoft servers using a genuine authentication cookie.
+You can get the cookie from your MS account credentials by putting them in `secrets/email` and `secrets/password` files and using `get_cookie.py`.

 The first step is to generate the skeleton for the database with `mkdb.py`: